Axway/docker-cft/podman/README.md

 - `USER_CG_CA_CERT`: The path to the Central Governance CA certificate.
 - `USER_SENTINEL_CA_CERT`: The path to the Sentinel CA certificate.
 - `USER_COPILOT_CERT`: The path to the Copilot server certificate.
 It must refer to a PKCS12 certificate.
-- `USER_COPILOT_CERT_PASSWORD`: A file that contains the Copilot server certificate password.
+- `USER_COPILOT_CERT_PASSWORD`: A command that returns the Copilot server certificate password.

 For example:
+- podman.yaml:
 ```
 spec:
   containers: